AC9892/Dos-Scrapper/README.md

 ## Responsible Use

+Use DOS Scraper only on websites and resources you are authorized to scrape.

+For larger crawls:

+- Respect the target site's policies and `robots.txt`.
+- Use reasonable request and concurrency limits.
+- Configure bandwidth limits where appropriate.
+- Avoid unnecessarily downloading large resources.
+- Use crawl boundaries and URL filters to prevent unintended crawling.
+- Stop or reduce a crawl if it is negatively affecting the target service.

-Use DOS Scraper only on sites you are allowed to scrape.
-Keep `robots.txt` enabled unless you have a clear reason and permission to disable it.
-Use conservative rate limits for larger crawls.
+`robots.txt` enforcement is enabled by default and should generally remain enabled unless you have authorization and a specific reason to change it.